Credit:

 While a gas string trimmer is generally preferred by professionals, an electric or batter-powered weed wacker (pictured here) makes more sense for at-home use.

 While a gas string trimmer is generally preferred by professionals, an electric weed wacker makes more sense for a small yard and at-home use.
-Electric weed wackers come in corded or battery-powered versions, each with their own pros and cons, depending on what you're looking for.
+Electric weed wackers come in corded or battery-powered versions, each with its own pros and cons, depending on what you're looking for.
 In addition, be sure to keep an eye out for amperage—averaging between 3.5 and 7.5—which generally affects the price, and assess how much power you really require for the size of your space.

 Types of Weed Wackers and String Trimmers